mdn/content-kit-template/README.md

 This is the YourTopicName Content Kit.
 It contains everything you need to present/teach a one hour presentation on YourTopicName.

 To get started, visit [This project's index file.](index.html).

+# Final steps:

+1. Update the [list of kits on MDN](https://developer.mozilla.org/en-US/Learn/Content_kits) with a link to your new kit.